 - Stir-fry.
 Use a medium-high heat to keep stir fry ingredients from becoming soggy when reheated.

 - Pork chops or steak.
 Yeah I know, nobody likes reheated meat, but using a high heat and getting a new sear on the outside can add some flavor back into these cuts of meat that you just can't bear to waste.
 An even better option would be to chop them up, warm them in a skillet, and add some eggs and veggies!
 Yum.

 - Mashed potatoes.
 If you've ever tried reheating these in the microwave, you know they become a sad puddle of liquid mess.
 Stir them frequently on low heat on the stove to keep their fluff.

 When To Reheat Leftovers in the Microwave

-Yes, the microwave certainly does have its place when reheating leftovers, and let’s be honest, sometimes you don’t have time to heat up a pan or preheat your oven.
-Just make sure to cover your dishes with a damp paper towel or Saran wrap to both prevent messes and hold moisture in your food.
+Yes, the microwave certainly does have its place when reheating leftovers, and let's be honest, sometimes you don't have time to heat up a pan or preheat your oven.
+Just make sure to get the best ductless microwave range hood and cover your dishes with a damp paper towel or Saran wrap to both prevent messes and hold moisture in your food.

 - Soups, stews, and sauces